 The resort has just about everything you would expect, and it’s all yours with your slip fee.
 Time to live high on the hog!

 The secret pool! (wait, did I just blow it?).
-Never mind then.
+Never mind then (and as of Dec 2021, this is officially a no-no).
 Go to Secret Beach instead!
 It’s even less of a secret, I think.
 A lovely walk along the resort/golf course roads leads you to the Pacific again, where thunderous swells come rolling into a steep beach.
 Stone steps take you up and over to a hidden cove with excellent swimming and a great place to hang out with a book or some friends.